 Additional narrative, if applicable:

-MHC will allocate 30% of its funds for the development of affordable housing and 10% for the development of a Non-Congregate Shelter.
+Reduction to the HOME-ARP funding amount is due to changes to the HOME-ARP available funds.
+Mississippi Home Corporation (MHC) will allocate 30% of its funds for the development of affordable housing and 10% for the development of a Non-Congregate Shelter.
 To help subsidize the rent due to the high-cost burden in the State of Mississippi, 20% will be allocated to Tenant Based Rental Assistance (TBRA).
 An additional 15% will be allocated to supportive services which will focus on employment, case management, and other services needed to increase housing stability.

+Funds not committed to an approved HOME-ARP activity will be reallocated to HOME-ARP Supportive Services and HOME-ARP TBRA to meet the immediate needs of the Qualified Population (QP).

 Describe how the characteristics of the shelter and housing inventory, service delivery system, and the needs identified in the gap analysis provided a rationale for the plan to fund eligible activities.